kubesphere-retired/ks-website/content/conference/en/porter.md

 snapshot: 'https://pek3b.qingstor.com/kubesphere-docs/png/20190930095713.png'
 ---

 We know that we can use the service of LoadBalancer in the Kubernetes cluster to expose backend workloads externally.
 Cloud providers often offer cloud LB plugins, which requires the cluster to be deployed on a specific IaaS platform.
-However, many enterprise users often deploy the Kubernetes cluster in a bare machine, especially when it is used for the production environment.
-For the local bare machine cluster, Kubernetes does not provide LB implementation.
+However, many enterprise users often deploy the Kubernetes cluster on bare metal, especially when it is used for the production environment.
+For the local bare metal cluster, Kubernetes does not provide LB implementation.
 Porter is an open source load balancer designed specifically for the bare metal Kubernetes cluster, which serves as an excellent solution to this problem.

 ## Kubernetes Service Introduction
 In the Kubernetes cluster, network represents a very basic and important part.
 For large-scale nodes and containers, it entails very complicated and delicate design if it is to ensure the connectivity and efficiency in the network.
 What’s more, IP addresses and ports need to be automatically assigned and managed in the network, with a user-friendly approach in place for the direct and quick access to applications in need.